eaprelsky/infodynamics/book/14_the_future_of_human_communication.md

 ## The Global Communication Revolution

-Information physics principles can be scaled to address humanity's greatest communication challenges, from international diplomacy to global crisis response.
+Information dynamics principles can be scaled to address humanity's greatest communication challenges, from international diplomacy to global crisis response.

 ### International Cognitive Diplomacy

 Traditional diplomacy assumes that logical argument and mutual benefit recognition will lead to agreement.
-Information physics reveals why this often fails and suggests better approaches.
+Information dynamics reveals why this often fails and suggests better approaches.

 **Cultural Impedance Analysis:**
 Understanding how different cultures process information differently: